when the shoe fits. . .

 It started when you were very little.
 Someone slipped a shoe on your pudgy foot to see if it fit.

-Throughout the month of March I’ve been thinking about when the shoe fits (and when it doesn’t), quite a bit.
-In my own life, I’ve been trying to fit eggs back into my diet.
+Throughout the month of May I’ve been thinking about when the shoe fits (and when it doesn’t), quite a bit.
+In my own life, I tried, once again, to fit eggs back into my diet.

 An ancient food!